 - Fields not offered at the University of Helsinki: business and engineering.

-- Please note that some Faculties offer courses in English mainly on Master’s level (suitable for advanced Bachelor students as well): Agriculture and Forestry, Pharmacy, Biological and Environmental Sciences.
+- Please note that some faculties/study programmes offer courses in English mainly on Master's level (suitable for advanced Bachelor students as well): Agriculture and Forestry, Pharmacy, Biological and Environmental Sciences, Geography, Translational Medicine.

 - Courses taught in English at the University have been collected to the Courses in English website.On the website, courses are classified according to the Faculty, then the Department, and, finally, the semester.

 In addition to the Finnish courses described above, University of Helsinki offers the following language

 courses for exchange students:Language course for exchange students

 For the students wanting live in a student dormitory, University of Helsinki has agreed with housing providers, including Unihome and HOAS (Foundation for Student Housing in the Helsinki Region), on a number of rooms for incoming exchange students.
 Apartments are located around Helsinki.
 Students should choose their housing option based on their budget and their wishes.

 Exchange students submit their housing application as a part of their exchange application.
 Their information will be forwarded to housing providers.
 Each exchange student will receive one housing offer.